run-house/runhouse/docs/docker-setup.rst

 server will start directly inside the remote container.

 **NOTE:** This guide details the setup and usage for on-demand clusters only.
-Docker container is also supported for Sagemaker clusters, and it is not yet supported for static clusters.
+It is not yet supported for static clusters.

 Cluster & Docker Setup
 ----------------------